 In the coming months, I will share acceptance stories from others who chose to accept and the blessings they received.

-For now, you can read three such acceptance stories in the free chapter download from The Blessings of Acceptance by subscribing where provided above or by clicking here.
+For now, you can read three such acceptance stories in the free chapter download from The Gift of Acceptance by subscribing where provided above or by clicking here.